Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 ![Wolf of Wall Street](https://i.imgur.com/3uYtZBj.jpg)

-"Penny stock" evokes images of shady stockbrokers in boiler rooms, and for good reason.
+The term "penny stock" evokes images of shady stockbrokers in boiler rooms, and for good reason.
 You'll remember Jordan Belfort, the protagonist of the 2013 film Wolf of Wall Street, made his fortune hustling as a penny stock broker.

 Penny stocks are defined differently in different countries, but in the US, a penny stock is a stock issued by a small company that trades below $5 a share (originally it was stocks that traded below $1, but you know, inflation and all).
 They are generally quoted [OTC](https://www.investopedia.com/terms/o/otc.asp) and seldom trade on national exchanges.
 They have low liquidity, little public information, and are not required to make significant financial disclosures.

 As such, they are plagued with fraud.

 ## The history of penny stocks
-The legal designation of penny stocks began after the 1929 stock market crash (which subsequently triggered the Great Depression).
+The legal designation of penny stocks began after the 1929 stock market crash, which subsequently triggered the Great Depression.
 It was believed that the crash was partially caused by unbridled speculation on penny stocks, and this led to the [Securities Exchange Act of 1934](https://www.investopedia.com/terms/s/seact1934.asp) designating formal restrictions on penny stock trading.

 Throughout most of the 20th century, penny stock orders could only be placed via telephone.
-Offerings could not be legally placed in newspapers.
-Penny stocks mostly traded OTC.
+Offerings could not legally be placed in newspapers.
 The highest quality penny stocks would only provide financial reporting once a year.
 The very worst penny stocks had no financial disclosures at all.
 Not many people invested, given all the obstacles.

 But starting in the mid-90s with the growth of the Internet, penny stock trading exploded.
 Discount brokers emerged, offering automated interfaces and much lower trading fees.
 As retail investors flooded in, market manipulation became rampant.
 Eventually, federal regulators would step in, and a string of [high profile cases](https://www.sec.gov/news/testimony/ts142000.htm) were brought against Mafia crime families that were involved in widespread penny stock manipulation schemes.